When you select a project to view, you’ll see that project’s details. A project details page looks like this:

 To restore an archived design or version, follow the steps for archiving but select Unarchive Version.

 With Team and Enterprise accounts, multiple users can collaborate on a project.
-This functionality is not available with Free accounts.
+This functionality is not available with Pro or Free accounts.

 For other users in your team to see a project that you have created, you must add them as a collaborator.
 A collaborator can be assigned one of three permission levels for the project:

-- Can View: The collaborator can view the project but cannot make changes to it.
+- Viewer: The collaborator can view the project but cannot make changes to it.

-- Can Edit: The collaborator can create and edit designs and versions but cannot perform other actions such as editing the project’s name or description; allocating core-hours to the project; archiving or deleting the project; or adding other collaborators to the project.
+- Editor: The collaborator can create and edit designs and versions but cannot perform other actions such as editing the project’s name or description; allocating core-hours to the project; archiving or deleting the project; or adding other collaborators to the project.

 - Owner: The collaborator has full control over the project.